blacktop/ipsw/README.md

   --version, -v  print the version

 Commands:
-  generate  crawl theiphonewiki.com and create JSON database extract   extract and decompress a kernelcache download  download and parse ipsw from the internet help      Shows a list of commands or help for one command
+  generate    crawl theiphonewiki.com and create JSON database extract     extract and decompress a kernelcache decompress  decompress a kernelcache download    download and parse ipsw from the internet help        Shows a list of commands or help for one command

 Run 'ipsw COMMAND --help' for more information on a command.
 ```